-We hope you find these articles insightful and that the ‘immersive’ content of this very first edition prompts you to watch this space for more.
+We hope you enjoy reading the articles and watching the interviews, and that they provide some critical insights into the way forward.
 Reach out to us if you would like to have a more detailed discussion on any of the aspects we have touched upon.

 Vishnupriya Sengupta, Director, Markets

 For Dr Aravind Panagariya, Padma Bhushan recipient and Professor of Economics and Indian Political Economy at Columbia University, India has arrived.
 In a freewheeling conversation with Ranen Banerjee, Economic Advisory Services Partner and Government sector Leader, he emphasises that India will become the third largest economy in six to seven years.
 Upbeat about India’s growth story, Dr Panagariya holds forth on rupee depreciation, India’s free trade agreements, globalisation and his own upbringing in a middle-class family